CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Experimental Evaluation

-\paragraph{Suggestions generally include human choices} Among all generated proposals, the models more frequently suggest at least one human suggestion.
-This is visible in Oracle Multiplan, where they generate several proposals, and the closest plan to the desired refactoring is chosen by an LLM with oracle knowledge.
-In this setting \gptfivetwo{} reaches an alignment score \alignscore{} of $19.4\%$.
-Interestingly, \claudesonnetfourfive{} does not improve in this setting, with its score dropping slightly from $10.2\%$ in Plan mode to $9.7\%$.
+\paragraph{Suggestions Generally Include Human Choices} Oracle Multiplan tests whether generated proposals include one closer to the human refactoring.
+Here, agents generate several proposals, and an LLM with oracle knowledge chooses the plan closest to the desired refactoring. \gptfivetwo{} reaches an \alignscore{} of $20.6\%$, statistically significantly above all other agents (\cref{app:pairwise-significance}).
+Interestingly, \claudesonnetfourfive{} does not improve in this setting, with its score dropping slightly from $10.7\%$ in Plan mode to $10.1\%$.
 This might indicate that, when tasked to generate several possible refactorings, the model shifts into a different, less aligned distribution of refactoring plans.
+A randomized six-plan control finds no evidence that the Oracle Judge biases plan selection (\cref{app:oracle-judge-validation}).
+Across Open Track settings, we can see in \cref{tab:full-results} that \negifr{} is generally higher than \posifr{}, suggesting that identifying and mitigating undesirable patterns is easier than reproducing the human-introduced design choices.